-My doctors tried to assure me there was no link between hypothyroidism and miscarriage, but my instincts told me they were wrong.
+My doctor tried to assure me there was no link between hypothyroidism and miscarriage, but my instincts told me they were wrong.

-As the medical staff prepared me for my D&C that fateful day, I vowed that I would do everything in my power to research everything there was to know about hypothyroidism and take control of my health.
-I would never trust my doctors unquestioningly ever again.
+As the medical staff prepared me for my D&C that fateful day, I vowed that I would do everything in my power to research everything there was to know about hypothyroidism and tell women everywhere.

-October is National Miscarriage Awareness month in the U.S., and October 15 in particular is Pregnancy and Infant Loss Remembrance Day.
-The launch of my blog Hypothyroid Mom is intentionally timed this October 2012 during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.
-This post is the first of my 5-part October series entitled Miscarriage Awareness Month: The Dangers of Hypothyroidism And Pregnancy.
-Please join me for:
+October is National Miscarriage Awareness month in the U.S. The launch of my blog Hypothyroid Mom is intentionally timed this October 2012 during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.

 - Endocrine Society (2012, June 23).
 Mild thyroid dysfunction in early pregnancy linked to serious complications.
 Newswise.
 Retrieved July 3, 2012 from http://www.newswise.com/articles/mild-thyroid-dysfunction-in-early-pregnancy-linked-to-serious-complications ↩